-WANTED: Volunteers to host nuclear waste, forever
+Wanted: Volunteers to host nuclear waste, forever

 Nuclear security experts, however, questioned whether reprocessing would be included in any of the new campuses.

-"Every time it's been attempted, it's failed, it creates security and proliferation risks, the costs are enormous, and it complicates waste management," said former DOE official Ross Matzkin-Bridger.
-He said the few countries reprocessing fuel were recycling between zero to 2%, far below the 90% promised.
+“Every time it’s been attempted, it’s failed, it creates security and proliferation risks, the costs are enormous, and it complicates waste management,” said former DOE official Ross Matzkin-Bridger.
+He said the few countries reprocessing fuel were recycling between zero to 2 per cent, far below the 90 per cent promised.

-For now, most waste in the United States, Canada, Europe, and Britain is stored on site indefinitely, first in spent fuel pools to cool and then in concrete and steel casks.
+For now, most waste in the US, Canada, Europe, and Britain is stored on site indefinitely, first in spent fuel pools to cool and then in concrete and steel casks.
 France sends spent fuel to La Hague in Normandy for reprocessing.

-The more than 90 nuclear reactors operating in the United States - the world's biggest nuclear power producer ahead of China and France - add about 2,000 tons of waste a year to existing stockpiles, according to the DOE.
+The more than 90 nuclear reactors operating in the US - the world’s biggest nuclear power producer ahead of China and France - add about 2,000 tonnes of waste a year to existing stockpiles, according to the DOE.

-Office of Nuclear Energy data shows that as of the end of 2024, U.S. taxpayers have paid utility companies $11.1 billion to compensate them for storing spent fuel, some of which can remain harmful to humans for hundreds of thousands of years.
+Office of Nuclear Energy data shows that as of the end of 2024, US taxpayers have paid utility companies US$11.1 billion to compensate them for storing spent fuel, some of which can remain harmful to humans for hundreds of thousands of years.

 Scotland’s Dounreay site, where the last reactor closed in 1994, has repeatedly extended its decommissioning period and budget due to complications handling waste, according to the British government, in an early sign of the issues the industry faces as older plants shut down.